GiantVM/GVM-kernel/README.md

 During reboot, select the newly installed GiantVM kernel from the GRUB menu.

-After the system comes back up, verify that the active kernel are available:
+After the system comes back up, verify that the active kernel is available:

 ```bash
 uname -r